zold-io/wts.zold.io/README.md

   * `source`: the ID of the wallet that is sending the payment
   * `amount`: the amount in zents (always positive)
   * `details`: the details of the payment
+  * `token`: the secret token you provided when registering the callback

 Your callback has to return `200` and `OK` as a text.
 Unless it happens, our server will send you another `GET` request in 5 minutes and will